DisenBooth: Identity-Preserving Disentangled Tuning for Subject-Driven Text-to-Image Generation: Introduction

-To tackle the entanglement problem in subject-driven text-to-image generation, in this paper, we propose DisenBooth, an identity-preserving disentangled tuning framework based on pretrained diffusion models.
+To tackle the entanglement problem in subject-driven text-to-image generation, we propose DisenBooth, an identity-preserving disentangled tuning framework based on pretrained diffusion models.
 Specifically, DisenBooth conducts the disentangled tuning during the diffusion denoising process.
 As shown in Figure~\ref{fig:frame}, different from previous works that only rely on an entangled text embedding as the condition to denoise, DisenBooth simultaneously utilizes a textual identity-preserved embedding and a visual identity-irrelevant embedding as the condition to denoise for each image containing the subject.
 To guarantee that the textual embedding and the visual embedding can respectively capture the identity-relevant and identity-irrelevant information, we propose two auxiliary disentangled objectives, i.e., the weak denoising objective and the contrastive embedding objective.
 To further enhance the tuning efficiency, parameter-efficient tuning strategies are adopted.
 During the inference stage, only the identity-preserved embedding is utilized for subject-driven text-to-image generation.
-Additionally, through combining the two disentangled embeddings together, we are able to achieve more flexible and controllable image generation.
+Additionally, through combining the two disentangled embeddings together, we can achieve more flexible and controllable image generation.
 Extensive experiments show that DisenBooth can simultaneously capture the identity-relevant and the identity-irrelevant information, and demonstrates superior generation ability over state-of-the-art methods in subject-driven text-to-image generation.

-To summarize, our contributions are listed as follows, \begin{itemize}[leftmargin=0.7cm] \item To the best of our knowledge, we are the first to investigate the disentangled finetuning for subject-driven text-to-image generation. \item We propose DisenBooth, an identity-preserving disentangled tuning framework for subject-driven text-to-image generation, which is able to learn a textual identity-preserved embedding and a visual identity-irrelevant embedding for each image containing the subject, through two novel disentangled auxiliary objectives. \item Extensive experiments show that DisenBooth has superior generation ability in subject-driven text-to-image generation over existing baseline models, and brings more generation flexibility and controllability. \end{itemize}
+To summarize, our contributions are listed as follows. (i) To the best of our knowledge, we are the first to investigate the disentangled finetuning for subject-driven text-to-image generation. (ii) We propose DisenBooth, an identity-preserving disentangled tuning framework for subject-driven text-to-image generation, which is able to learn a textual identity-preserved embedding and a visual identity-irrelevant embedding for each image containing the subject, through two novel disentangled auxiliary objectives. (iii) Extensive experiments show that DisenBooth has superior generation ability in subject-driven text-to-image generation over existing baseline models, and brings more flexibility and controllability for image generation.